-Let's assume an IPv4 address object called wan_dns1 has already been defined in the address book and this is the address for the first DNS server.
+Assume an IPv4 address object called wan_dns1 has already been defined in the address book and this is the address for the first DNS server.
 By choosing System > Device > DNS, the DNS server dialog will open and this object from the address book can be assigned as the first server.

 DNS

-Configure the I General DNS (Domain Name System) client settings.
-Advanced
+Configure the DNS (Domain Name System) client settings.
+General Advanced

-Primary Server: 4 wan_dns1
+Primary Server: 4 wan_dns1 ~